allenai/varnish-mui/docs/data/material/varnish/varnish-getting-started/varnish-getting-started.md

 ## Note About Versions

 All new applications should be using `Varnish2`.
-However, many older applicaitons will still be using `Varnish`.
+However, many older applications will still be using `Varnish`.
 [Documentation on deprecated version](https://varnish-deprecated.allenai.org/) is still availiable.

 ## Upgrading from Varnish to Varnish2